shamazmazum/similar-images/README.md

 `BIG-DIRECTORY`. `--remove-errored` removes all images which cannot be read. `--threads` sets the number of threads which calculate image hashes.

+Subcommand `prune` can be used to remove entries in the hash database which are related to non-existing files.

 ## Caveats

 The hash used in this library (ahash) is fast to calculate but can give false positives (especially with high threshold value).
 Therefore you must use `remove` mode in CLI tool with care.
+The same is applicable to a better hash, dhash.

 Also `pngload` sometimes fails to load semi-broken png images which can be loaded with another libraries, so `--remove-errored` option must be used with